oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Enterprise Summary, scatter plot charts](images/4-3-ent-sum.png " ")

 	Let's review memory and swap utilization of all hosts within this enterprise.
 Navigate to the **Memory and Swap** chart located under the **Host** tier at the bottom center of the Enterprise Summary.
 Every monitored host within Stack Monitoring is represented in this chart.
 You can assess the overall usage of memory and swap across all hosts.
-You can identify which host is utilizing the most memory and swap and see the majority of hosts are using very little to no swap.
-If troubleshooting an issue, you can **hover over** a plot point and see the value of the metrics.
+Again, scatterplot charts help you monitor by exception.
+You can identify if any host performing differently than its peers.
+Here we can see while all hosts are consuming memory, only a few are consuming swap, and one host in paticular is consuming almost 100% of both memory and swap.
+To understand the exact metric values **hover over** any plot point to see the latest value of the metric.

  	![Host tier, highlighting the metric values of a PeopleSoft host memory utilization and swap utilization](images/4-4-ent-sum.png " ")

 	Clicking a plot point will activate a slide-out allowing you to see the performance over time.
-Using the drop-down update the time selector from **Last 60 minutes** to **Last 90 Days**.
-Extending the time period allows you to easily identify if the increase in memory load is recent and a contributing factor to a new performance problem that may be occurring.
-Having reviewed the memory over the last 90 days, lets return to the Enterprise Summary by clicking **Close** in the bottom left.
+Using the drop-down update the time selector from **Last 60 minutes** to **Last 7 Days**.
+Extending the time period allows you to easily identify if the current memory load is recent and a contributing factor to a new performance problem, or if the current load has persisted for some time.
+Metrics with a '+' have anomaly detection enabled.
+Anomalous performance is indicated by an orange dot on the line chart.
+Having reviewed the memory over the last 7 days, lets return to the Enterprise Summary by clicking **Close** in the bottom left.

  	![Enterprise Summary scatter-plot slide-out, showing memory and swap utilization over the past 90 days](images/4-5-ent-sum.png " ")